sharathm451/Projects-AI-ML/Project-9_Object_Detection/SSD_mobilenet/README.md

 8. These different sizes and aspect ratios are prior set in the training of ssd network.

+9.You can see this operation in handle models with masks,i.e...detected masks and detected boxes. reframed_boxes > 0.5(iou>0.5)
 ## Input
 300x300 color Image (3@300x300)